tsegall/fta/README.md

 Given the following three data sets:
 - ColumnName: BirthCountry
-- Data: France, Germany, Italy, Spain, USA, Belgium, Australia, Italy, New Zealand, China, USA, Poland, Mozambique, Ghana, India, China, Pakistan,
+- Data: France, Germany, Italy, Spain, USA, Belgium, Australia, Italy, New Zealand, China, USA, Poland, Mozambique, Ghana, India, China, Pakistan
 - ColumnName: AccountLocation
 - Data: Sweden, Sweden, South Africa, Russia, Poland, Norway, Norway, Norway, Norway, Korea, Korea, Hungary, Hungary, Germany, Chile, Canada, Brazil, Austria, Austria
 - ColumnName: PrimaryCountry
 - Data: Austria, Austria, Brazil, Canada, Chile, Germany, Hungary, Hungary, Korea, Korea, Norway, Norway, Norway, Norway, Poland, Russia, South Africa, Sweden, Sweden

-The StructureSignature for all three will be identical as the field will be detected as 'COUNTRY.TEXT_EN', i.e. a Country Name in the Englilsh language.
+The StructureSignature for all three will be identical as the field will be detected as 'COUNTRY.TEXT_EN', i.e. a Country Name in the English language.
 Note this is despite the fact that there is no overlapping data values in the BirthCountry dataset compared to the other data sets.
 The DataSignature will be identical for AccountLocation and PrimaryCountry as the dataset is identical and will differ from the DataSignature for the BirthCountry.

 ## Getting Starting ##